bunsanweb/bresource/readme.md

   // 2. make this `window.document` as a root link
   //    - link is a primary object on BResource model
-  //    - link ia a handle to access metadata in link source document
+  //    - link is a handle to access metadata in link source document
   //      and target content
   const rootLink = BResource.windowLink();